akrzemi1/papers/side_effects_in_contract_statements.md

 }
 ```

 It can further assume that `x <= 0`, even though this assumption was probably never intended by the programmer.

+And the scarry part is, the author of `fun()` may not see the body of function `half()` and may have no chances of knowing that
+even though it is deterministic, it is doing some side effect not observable in and irrelevant to our context.

+People have expressed their concerns about compiler being able to optimize based on potentially unsatisfied preconditions, which
+causes an unpredictable change in semantics when functions are called out of contract (contract based optimizations).
+But in those cases at least it is made clear ot the programmers (who do mistakes) when this will happen: they have a chance to call functions within contract.
+In contrast to this, in the problem described in this paper, programmer does not even know if calling a given function will cause, however benign, side effects.

 ------------------------------